A damp and soggy garden...

 And I have a confession to make.
 Yesterday I was lazy, and I wore my latest favourite non-gardening shoes in the garden.
 This became very obvious last night at choir.
 Oops.
 What a disgrace.
 Today's plan is to wear my designated gardening shoes (an old pair of Merrils) and finish the Stumpy Garden.
 Hmm...

 Yes!
 I've been gardening for over four hours while one painter has been doing serious things in the house.
 Tiger the cat has been supervising, while I notice Rusty the dog's muddy paw prints all over the floor drop sheets.

 In the garden I have been so busy.
-More Japanese iris has been ripped out from a number of garden borders over the water race - it just spreads and spreads.
+More iris confusa has been ripped out from a number of garden borders over the water race - it just spreads and spreads.
 So now more of the Koru courtyard's edge garden is available for planting, and the beautiful red and green Cordyline has no visual competition.

 I've tipped loads of compost over the freshly cleared bits, and shifted a rhododendron called Irene Bain into a space in the Stumpy Garden.
 I finished my day with the bonfire, and the painter (there's only one) promises to come back on Monday.
 Yippee!

 Another great gardening day - I am enjoying wonderful winter day-weather.
 Zero degrees Celsius overnight is no problem, snug in Pond Cottage with the Famous Five (I'm up to book twelve).
 I've done further work around the Koru courtyard, directing Non-Gardening Partner with his long handled saw (more air space for the Cercis Forest Pansy).
 The Golden Celebration roses are planted, and I've wheeled in even more compost.